AguaClara/String-Digester/Summer_2019/Reports/report1.md

 The subteam first used the laboratory sink to identify a baseline flow rate that would produce a 'good' spray.
 A flat sheet of plastic approximately 1.5 **edit** inches in width was held under the faucet as a deflector plate such that the water stream struck the middle of the plate.
 The strength of the faucet was adjusted until a wide, flat, and even spray was formed.
 The strength of the faucet was decreased gradually until the water spray could no longer be defined as 'good'.
 At this point, the deflector plate was removed and the flow rate of the sink was measured by timing how long it took to fill up a 3 liter container.
 The volume was divided by the time to obtain the flow rate in L/s.
 This measurement was repeated for a total of 3 times, and the trials were averaged. **too many details? move to manual?**

-Next the subteam tested whether this spray pattern and flow rate could be replicated by water flow due to gravity through an orifice.
-A device was fabricated that was used to change the orifice size and water height between trials.
+With this baseline flowrate in mind, an apparatus was built to replicate the spray pattern using water flow due to gravity through an orifice.
 The end of a clear PVC tube was covered with a hard plastic sheet **edit** and glued to form a watertight seal.
 Three different diameter holes were drilled into the PVC sheet: 7/32" (5.55625 mm), 17/64" (6.75 mm), and 3/8" (9.525 mm).
 Any hole that was not being used for a particular trial was temporarily sealed with waterproof tape.
 The PVC tube was measured and marked every centimeter along its length.

+The

+Goal: Determine if the spray pattern generated by the faucet, can be replicated by water flow due to gravity

+Trial 1

+What is the height needed to give the same flow as the faucet?
+N = 11596; %strings
+Q = 0.000115964; %m^3/s
+diam_orif = 0.005; %m
+A_orif = pi*(diam_orif/2)^2;
+h = ((Q/(Pi_vcA_orif))^2)/(2g)
+h = 4.63 m

+but with diam_orif = 0.01 m, h = 0.2894 m

+Methods: Drill a new hole next to the 5mm one using the 3/8" drill bit which is ~ 9.43 mm in diameter

+Observations: the spray produced was similar to that produced by the faucet in Experiment 2, however water droplets were slightly less even in size and distribution.
+Additionally the water spray reached a small area.
+Even so the flow rate could be scaled down a little bit.

+Edit: the drill bit below was not actually 1 cm, really 9.525 mm if you convert 3/8 inches to mm, gives you a height of 35.15 cm Perhaps this is why the flow didn't look quite as nice as we thought that it would.
+Conclusion, we need to be more careful about using the exact size of the orifice in our calculations.

+The subteam recognized that the velocity of the water also contributed to the spray quality in addition to the flow rate.
+The velocity of the water could be increased by extending the duration that it falls from the orifice before hitting the deflecting plate.
+As the water velocity was more difficult to measure directly, an experiment was conducted to determine the ideal distance between the orifice and deflecting plate.

+The spray pattern produced by the water column was video recorded as it was repeatedly filled and emptied, with different orifice-deflecting plate distances.
+Distances of 10, 20, 30, 40, and 50 cm were used with a constant orifice diameter of 5.95 mm.
+The water height was read off of the PVC tube while it was emptied so that the spray pattern in the video could be associated with a particular flow rate via Equation 1.
+A tape measure was laid down in the plane of water spray so that the size of the spray could be compared between trials.
+The videos were analyzed by identifying the water height at which the spray pattern could no longer be defined as 'good'.
+Python code incorporating Equation 1 was written to calculate the flow rate associated with these water heights.

+Experiment 3.3

+Motivation: We found the minimum flow to produce a good spray to be approximately 0.035 +_ 0.005 L/s.
+However, we hypothesize that water traveling at a higher velocity produces a better spray.
+Therefore, we could hypothetically achieve the same quality of spray at a lower flow rate.

 #### Number of Strings Needed to Support a Small Population